-A quick and inexpensive way to understand the user’s view of a website’s structure (navigation and labeling).
+- Card Sorts: A quick and inexpensive way to understand the user’s view of a website’s structure (navigation and labeling).
 Card sorting can be open or closed, done on paper or online, and repeated with different user groups to better understand common themes in the information architecture.
 We'll work with you to determine the best approach for your project.

-Usability Expert assessment of websites or applications and identification of issues based on established usability principles.
+- Expert Reviews: Usability Expert assessment of websites or applications and identification of issues based on established usability principles.
 Improvement recommendations will be provided post-review.
 An expert review can help create a ‘baseline’ measure of usability needed for the product.
 In the early phase of a project, these are called "design reviews."

-Obtain information about user preferences, understand behavioral patterns, and collect user data (demographics).
+- Surveys: Obtain information about user preferences, understand behavioral patterns, and collect user data (demographics).
 Get answers to specific questions about a particular issue with a website or product.

-Test sessions evaluate the effectiveness of a product with users and uncovers usability issues.
+- Usability Testing: Test sessions evaluate the effectiveness of a product with users and uncovers usability issues.
 Sessions take place in our Usability Lab with a facilitator asking questions as participants complete a series of predetermined tasks.
 An observation room where members of the project team can view the session is a key component of the methodology.

-Interviews conducted to better understand user workflows, viewpoints, and opinions.
+- User Interviews: Interviews conducted to better understand user workflows, viewpoints, and opinions.
 Workflow and process are the primary topic of discussion, followed by open-ended questions.
 A Usability Expert should perform the interviews to minimize bias and leading questions.

-Usability Expert assessment and interview of users as they work in their own environment with a focus on specific areas of interest.
+- User Observations: Usability Expert assessment and interview of users as they work in their own environment with a focus on specific areas of interest.
 This is also called a "field study."